JacobRStewart/binary-search-tree/README.md

-Binary tree data structure that can be built out from a sorted or unsorted array.
+Builds an unbalanced binary search tree from a given array.
 Includes two "crawler" search methods, one being breadth-first and the other being depth-first.